PaddlePaddle/models/PaddleCV/metric_learning/README.md

 ## Training metric learning models

 To train a metric learning model, one need to set the neural network as backbone and the metric loss function to optimize.
+You can download [ResNet50](http://paddle-imagenet-models-name.bj.bcebos.com/ResNet50_pretrained.zip) pretrained on imagenet dataset as backbone.
 We train meiric learning model using softmax or arcmargin loss firstly, and then fine-turned the model using other metric learning loss, such as triplet, quadruplet and eml loss.
 One example of training using arcmargin loss is shown below:

 ```